UBC-DSCI/introduction-to-datascience-python/source/regression2.md

 :::{glue:figure} fig:08-compareRegression
 :name: fig:08-compareRegression

-Comparison of simple linear regression and KNN regression.
+Comparison of simple linear regression and K-NN regression.
 :::

 +++

 What differences do we observe in {numref}`fig:08-compareRegression`?
 One obvious difference is the shape of the orange lines.
-In simple linear regression we are restricted to a straight line, whereas in KNN regression our line is much more flexible and can be quite wiggly.
+In simple linear regression we are restricted to a straight line, whereas in K-NN regression our line is much more flexible and can be quite wiggly.
 But there is a major interpretability advantage in limiting the model to a straight line.
 A straight line can be defined by two numbers, the vertical intercept and the slope.
 The intercept tells us what the prediction is when all of the predictors are equal to 0; and the slope tells us what unit increase in the response variable we predict given a unit increase in the predictor variable.
-KNN regression, as simple as it is to implement and understand, has no such interpretability from its wiggly line.
+K-NN regression, as simple as it is to implement and understand, has no such interpretability from its wiggly line.

 ```{index} underfitting; regression